VIC.GOV.AU | Policy and Advisory Library

 • establish a service, or

-A council that oversees or operates an outside school hours care (OSHC) or kindergarten service must:
+A school council that oversees or operates an outside school hours care (OSHC) or kindergarten service must:

 The school council has responsibility for approving school-level parent payment arrangements.
-Parent Payment arrangements include payment requests to parents for items and activities, financial support options for parents experiencing financial hardship and payment methods.
+Parent payment arrangements include all requests for voluntary contributions, payment requests for extra-curricular items and activities, financial support options for parents experiencing financial hardship and payment methods.

-• School principals are responsible for operational school policies, procedures and decisions.
-There are a small number of policies that must be developed and approved by the school council because of legal or Department policy requirements (for example, student dress codes, parent payment policies and finance policies).
+School principals are responsible for operational school policies, procedures and decisions.
+There are a small number of policies that must be developed and approved by the school council because of legal or department policy requirements (for example, student dress codes).

 On request from the Regional Director, the school council president may also provide input to principal contract renewal discussions.